Rape: Infections

-Treatment may include the administration of zidovudine/lamivudine, tenofovir/emtricitabine, or ritonavir/lopinavir.
+Treatment may include the administration of zidovudine/lamivudine, tenofovir/emtricitabine, or ritonavir/lopinavir for prophylaxis against HIV.
 Information regarding other treatment options is available from the CDC.

 The transmission of HIV is frequently a major concern of the patient.
 Prophylactic treatment for HIV is not necessarily administered.
 Routine treatment for HIV after rape or sexual assault is controversial due to the low risk of infection after one sexual assault.
 Transmission of HIV after one exposure to penetrative anal sex is estimated to be 0.5 to 3.25%.
 Transmission of HIV after one exposure to penetrative vaginal intercourse is 0.05 to 0.15%.
 HIV can also be contracted through the oral route but this is considered rare.
 Other recommendations are that the patient be treated prophylactically for HIV if the perpetrator is found to be infected.

+Where HIV is common, prophylaxis should be discussed and offered routinely.

 Testing at the time of the initial exam does not typically have forensic value if patients are sexually active and have an STI since it could have been acquired before the assault.
 Rape shield laws protect the person who was raped and who has positive test results.
 These laws prevent having such evidence used against someone who was raped.
 Someone who was raped may be concerned that a prior infection may suggest sexual promiscuity.
 There may, however, be situations in which testing has a legal purpose, as in cases where the threat of transmission or actual transmission of an STI was part of the crime.
 In nonsexually active patients, an initial, baseline negative test that is followed by a subsequent STI could be used as evidence, if the perpetrator also had an STI.

 Treatment failure is possible due to the emergence of antibiotic-resistant strains of pathogens.